Path-based Algebraic Foundations of Graph Query Languages: Core Path Algebra

 Given two sets of paths $\s_1$ and $\s_2$, the \emph{join} operator ($\bowtie$) returns a set of new paths where each new path is the result of concatenating a path $p_1$ from $\s_1$ and a path $p_2$ from $\s_2$ such that the last node of $p_1$ is equal to the first node of $p_2$.
 In our example, the join operator for paths is used to obtain the paths having the structure $(n_1,``Knows",n_2,``Knows",n_3)$.

 Following the usual semantics in set theory, the \emph{union} operator ($\cup$) combines two sets of paths into a single set of paths that includes all the paths from the input sets.
-In our example, we use the union for paths to combine the paths of type $(n_1,``Knows", n_3)$ with the paths of type $(n_1,``Knows",n_2,``Knows", n_3)$.
+In our example, we use the union operator to combine the paths of the form $(n_1,``Knows", n_2)$ with the paths of the form $(n_1,``Knows",n_2,``Knows", n_3)$.

-Finally, the selection expression $\sigma_{first.name = ``Moe"}$ in the root node of the evaluation tree allows to filter the paths returned by the union operator, such that each final path satisfies that its first node has a property \code{``name''} with value \code{``Moe''}.
+Finally, the selection expression $\sigma_{first.name = ``Moe"}$ in the root node of the evaluation tree allows filtering the paths returned by the union operator, such that each final path satisfies that its first node has a property \code{``name''} with value \code{``Moe''}.

 Note that the core algebra is closed under set of paths. i.e. the input and the output of every operator is always a set of paths.
 It is very important because it allows compositionality, and ensures that the output of every algebra expression is a set of paths.
 Next, we provide a formal definition of this core algebra.